dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ### Define MenuItem appearance

-The appearance of each `MenuItem` can be customized by setting the `Shell.MenuItemTemplate` attached property to a `DataTemplate`:
+The appearance of each `MenuItem` can be customized by setting the `Shell.MenuItemTemplate` attached property to a <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <Shell ...>